Kurohyō: Ryū ga Gotoku Shinshō: Content

 Though on PSP, the game has similar mini-games to the main series, such as bowling, claw machines, and a batting center.
 Hostess clubs feature an interaction for a Kiss, which depends on how highly hearted the hostess is.
 Part-time jobs have been added for gaining money, as it is purposefully scarce in the game compared to other franchise titles.

 Communication mode

 As part of the game's multiplayer mode, a custom character is required to play online.
 This mode consists of missions to unlock items for character customization, and can be played either solo or cooperatively with another player.
 A standard VS mode can also be played among other players and teams.
 Fighting styles and stats are carried over from offline mode, and are based on the player's progress in the game.

 TV drama

-A television series was filmed and broadcast by TBS.
+A television series based on the game began airing on TBS on October 5, 2010 and ended after 11 episodes.
+The series spawned a sequel in 2012 based on the game's sequel, the series also ran for 11 episodes.